aktau/prototype/README.md

-Sean Barrett, creator of stb_image.c and stb_truetype.c, loading images and rendering text have never been so pleasant (and easy to include in a project)
+Sean Barrett, creator of stb_image.c and stb_truetype.c, loading images and rendering text have never been so pleasant (and easy to include in a project).
 Samuel Anjam, creator of the BlendELF engine, upon which much of my code and structure is based.
-Mike Pall, creator of LuaJIT, amazing piece of engineering Sam Lantinga, creator of SDL, cross-platform graphics for the masses
+Mike Pall, creator of LuaJIT, amazing piece of engineering.
+Sam Lantinga, creator of SDL, cross-platform graphics for the masses Julien Pommier, creator of sse_mathfun.h, fast transcendental functions!
+Riku Salminen, creator of threedee, the fastest pure 3D math library I know off.

 Anyone I might have forgotten, I'm in your debt.
 If you find that you deserve to be in this list, please shoot me a mail and you'll be added asap!